dagraham/plm-dgraham/README.md

 The response would be

-		`python3 not found`
+		python3 not found

 if it is not installed and, otherwise, something like

 		/Library/Frameworks/Python.framework/Versions/3.10/bin/python3

-The two scripts in this program automate each of the steps in this process and allow some flexibility in scheduling dates, number of players per court (doubles or singles), et cetera.
+The current version of this program automates each of the steps in this process and allows some flexibility in scheduling dates, the number of players per court (doubles or singles), et cetera.

-- `create-project.py` prompts for the roster file *tag* which identifies the relevant players and other scheduling details and then creates a corresponding project directory with two files:
-	- `letter.txt` contains the email addresses of the players, the subject and the body of an email to be sent requesting their "cannot play" dates.
-These can be copied and pasted into your favorite email application.
-	- `responses.yaml` contains various details about the project together with a *responses* section with lines having the format

-			lastname, firstname: nr

-	as responses are received from players, the `nr` (no response) should be changed to refect the actual response.

-- `make-schedule.py` is invoked when all the responses from the players have been recorded.
-This script performs steps 2 and 3 listed above to produce the schedule for the project, `schedule.txt`.

-Both scripts can be run more than once but will warn if file is to be overwritten and ask permission to do so.

 ## Initial Setup